raylibtech/rtools/README.md

  - `rTexPacker`: A simple and easy-to-use textures packer and font atlas creator.
  - `rImageShield`: A simple and easy-to-use image protector with message embedding.
  - `rrespacker`: A simple and easy-to-use rres resource packer.
+ - `rInstallFriendly`: A simple and easy-to-use installer packages creator.

  For issues related to **open-source** tools, use the provided repo: